Ringmast4r/SecKC-MHN-Globe/README.md

 ### Common Issues

-1. **No attack locations showing**: Check GeoIP database presence
-2. **HPFeeds connection fails**: Verify credentials in `hpfeeds.conf`
 3. **Terminal display issues**: Ensure terminal supports color and proper size
 4. **Performance problems**: Enable debug logging with `-d` option
 5. **Globe landmass seems "blocky"**: Reduce terminal size to below 190x70
-6. **Location points are wrong**: This is a mix of GeoIP data accuracy, the constrained resolution of the globe, the points intentionally kind of "hovering" over the surface of the globe, and me not caring enough to flawlessly align the attack layer and globe layer coordinate systems.
-Sorry.

 ### Debug Mode